Siege of Fort Ticonderoga (1777): Political and public outcry

 The political and public outcry after the withdrawal was significant.
 The Congress was appalled, and criticized both Schuyler and St. Clair for the loss.
 John Adams wrote, "I think we shall never be able to defend a post until we shoot a general", and George Washington said it was "an event of chagrin and surprise, not apprehended nor within the compass of my reasoning".
 Rumors circulated that St. Clair and Schuyler were traitors who had taken bribes in exchange for the retreat.

 Schuyler was eventually removed as commander of the Northern Department, replaced by General Gates; the fall of Ticonderoga was among the reasons cited.
 St. Clair was removed from his command and sent to headquarters for an inquiry.
 He maintained that his conduct had been honorable, and demanded a review by court martial.
 The court martial was not held until September 1778 due to political intrigues against Washington; St. Clair was completely exonerated, although he was never given another field command.
 Schuyler was also cleared of any wrongdoing by a court martial.

 The news made headlines in Europe.
 King George is reported to have burst into the chambers of the scantily clad Queen, exclaiming, "I have beat them!
 I have beat all the Americans!"
 The French and Spanish courts were less happy with the news, as they had been supporting the Americans, allowing them to use their ports, and engaging in trade with them.
-The action emboldened the British to demand that Spain and France close their ports to the Americans; this demand was rejected, heightening tensions between the European powers.
+The action emboldened the British to demand that Spain and France close their ports to the Americans; this demand was rejected, heightening tensions among the European powers.